Skip to Content

 Visitation rights allow the non-custodial parent to spend time with the children.

-How is Child Custody Determined in Jacksonville, Florida?
+Factors Influencing Child Custody Decisions in Jacksonville, FL

 For example, suppose the court grants sole custodianship.
 In that case, it is often given to the parent most likely to allow the child a relationship and contact with the other parent.